-- adverse economic or market conditions may harm our business; including supply-chain issues, labor distribution, business closures, and inflationary pressures; - the impact of the Ukraine crisis and the ramifications of sanctions against Russia; - the impact of the conflict between Israel and Hamas on the world economy; - customer cancellations; - any erroneous or inaccurate estimates or judgments relating to our critical accounting policies; - our ability to raise the additional funding needed to fund our business operation in the future; - our ability to satisfy the requirements for continued listing of our common stock on the Nasdaq Capital Market;
+- adverse economic or market conditions that may harm our business; including supply-chain issues, labor distribution, business closures, and inflationary pressures; - the impact a few of the Ukraine crisis our customers accounting for a significant portion of our gross billings and accounts receivable, and the ramifications loss of, sanctions against Russia; - the impact of the conflict between Israel and Hamas or reduced purchases from, these or other customers having a material adverse effect on the world economy; - customer cancellations; our operating results; - any erroneous or inaccurate estimates or judgments relating to our critical accounting policies;

-- our ability to remediate the material weakness in our internal control over financial reporting and establish effective disclosure controls and procedures; - our ability to protect our intellectual property and other proprietary rights; - our ability to maintain and grow our business; - results of any future litigation and costs incurred in connection with any such litigation; - competition in the industry; - variability of operating results; - our ability to maintain and enhance our brand; - accuracy of tracking the number of user accounts; - any security breaches or other disruptions compromising our proprietary information and exposing us to liability; - our development and introduction of new products and services; - our reliance on, and compliance with, open-source software; - the successful integration of acquired companies, technologies, and assets into our portfolio of software and services; - marketing and other business development initiatives; - general government regulation; - our dependence on key personnel; - our ability to attract, hire, and retain personnel who possess the technical skills and experience necessary to meet the service requirements of our customers; - potential liability concerning actions taken by our existing and past employees; - any losses or issues we may encounter as a consequence of accepting or holding digital assets; - risks associated with doing business internationally; and - the other risks and uncertainties described in the Risk Factors section of our Annual Report for the year ended December 31, 2022, as filed with the SEC on March 31, 2023, and as amended April 19, 2023..
+- our ability to raise the additional funding needed to fund our business operation in the future; - our ability to satisfy the requirements for continued listing of our common stock on the Nasdaq Capital Market; - our ability to remediate the material weakness in our maintain effective internal control over financial reporting and establish effective disclosure controls and procedures; - our ability to protect our intellectual property and other proprietary rights; - our ability to maintain and grow our business; - results of any future litigation and costs incurred in connection with any such litigation; - competition in the industry; - variability of operating results; - our ability to maintain and enhance our brand; - accuracy of tracking the number of user accounts; - any security breaches or other disruptions compromising our proprietary information and exposing us to liability; - our development and introduction of new products and services;

+- our reliance on, and compliance with, open-source software; - the successful integration of acquired companies, technologies, and assets into our portfolio of software and services; - marketing and other business development initiatives; - general government regulation; - our dependence on key personnel; - our ability to attract, hire, and retain personnel who possess the technical skills and experience necessary to meet the service requirements of our customers; - the potential liability concerning actions taken by our existing and past employees; - any losses or issues we may encounter as a consequence of accepting or holding digital assets; - impacts of the situation in the Middle East and the military conflict between Russia and Ukraine, and the global responses to them; - risks associated with doing business internationally; and - the other risks and uncertainties described in the Risk Factors section of this Quarterly Report and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 December 31, 2023, as filed with the SEC on March 31, 2023, and as amended April 19, 2023, April 1, 2024.

-All forward-looking statements in this document are based on current expectations, intentions, and beliefs using information available to us as of the date of this Quarterly Report; we assume no obligation to update any forward-looking statements except as required by law.
+All forward-looking statements in this document are based on current expectations, intentions, and beliefs using information available to us as of the date of this Quarterly Report; we assume no obligation to update any forward-looking statements, except as required by law.
 Forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause the actual results to differ materially from any future results, performance, or achievements expressed or implied by such forward-looking statements.